June 9, 2024

 Wander courtyards lined with ancient stelae (stone tablets) and admire the ornate pavilions dedicated to Confucius and Vietnamese scholars.
 Spot local students seeking good luck by rubbing the heads of the stone turtles â a local tradition!

 Besides the affordability, one of the best parts about Vietnam (and Asia in general) is the food.
 I could easily write an entire blog post on food in Vietnam alone (I guess I know what my next post will be) but have narrowed things down to my favorites below.
-Itâs no surprise that Hanoi is home to an excellent food scene and a wealth of fantastic dining options!

 In 2016, then-US president Barack Obama at a meal in BĂșn cháșŁ HÆ°ÆĄng LiĂȘn with TV chef Anthony Bourdain.
 The table they sat at is now encased in glass and the restaurant itself has become a popular spot for tourists in the city.
 And this isnât just a tourist trap â you wouldnât know it was anything special from the outside, prices are very low, and the food is excellent.
 The Obama Combo includes fresh bun cha, a crab spring roll and a local beer for less than $4.

 Authentic North Vietnamese cuisine is served at this small, restaurant, where the vintage interior is as impressive as the food itself.
 With just 14 tables, and styled on traditional Hanoi houses of the 1980s, itâs a step back in time.
-The menu is refreshed on a daily basis and uses only the freshest local ingredients.
-Prices are affordable and the restaurant has been named consistently in the Michelin Guide as one of the best in the city.

 For an extravagant meal, head to La Terrasse Du Metropole, housed in the exclusive Sofitel Legend Metropole Hotel.
 Inspired by Parisien bistros, the menu is filled with classic French dishes such as steak-frites, coq au vin and oysters.
 Located in the French Quarter, it boasts an enviable and easily accessible location.

-Okay, so youâre in Hanoi and youâre loving the hustle and bustle, but maybe youâre already tired of the city chaos and almost getting run over by a motorcycle.
-Given Hanoiâs location, thereâs quite a few popular day trips you can take from the cityâs capital!
+Okay, so youâre in the Old Quarter during your 3-day Hanoi itinerary and youâre loving the hustle and bustleâŠbut maybe youâre already tired of the city chaos and almost getting run over by a motorcycle.
+So you decide hmmmâŠshould I maybe go on a day trip somewhere nearby?

-Just about 60 miles (95 km) south of Hanoi, Ninh Binh takes roughly 2 hours by private transport or a little longer if you go by shared transport.
-Known as âHalong Bay on land,â Ninh Binh is famous for its stunning karst landscapes, and you canât miss the boat ride through the Tam Coc caves, surrounded by lush rice paddies and towering limestone mountains.
 Another must-see is the ancient capital of Hoa Lu, where you can soak in history and explore temples dedicated to the first two dynasties of Vietnam.
 Itâs an easy escape into nature and history that gives you both beauty and culture in one go.

 If youâre looking for an unforgettable day trip from Hanoi, a Halong Bay cruise is a must.
 I obviously recommend spending a couple nights here but I know this is a short 3 day itinerary.
 But if you have longer, you definitely should stay and a book an overnight cruise.

 Located about 105 miles (170 km) east of the city, Halong bay can be reached in about 3-4 hours by private transport, but the easiest and most relaxing way to experience it is by booking a day cruise or tour.
-A boat tour through the emerald waters is the highlight, where youâll be surrounded by towering limestone islands and have the chance to explore caves and floating villages.

-Cuc Phuong National Park is a nature loverâs paradise, offering dense jungles, tranquil streams, and the chance to hike through Vietnamâs oldest national park.
 Home to rare species like the endangered Delacourâs langur (pictured above), which you can visit at the primate rescue center, itâs a peaceful retreat for those into wildlife and biodiversity.

 The park is located about 80 miles (130 km) south of Hanoi, roughly 2.5 hours by private transport or 3 hours with a fully guided tour and/or shared transport â just far enough to escape the city hustle without missing out on adventure.